• Home

 Jump to Recipe SaveSaved!

-Crepes Suzette embody the elegance of French gastronomy in all its simplicity.
-This delicate dessert consists of crepes topped with a creamy mandarin or orange and Grand Marnier sauce, which are then flambéed.
+Crêpes Suzette embody the elegance of French gastronomy in all its simplicity.
+This delicate dessert consists of crêpes topped with a creamy orange or mandarin sauce flavored with Grand Marnier, then flambéed.

-It’s a plated dessert found on high-end restaurant menus that impresses flambéed at the table.
-Tasting is a true moment of delectation, with the intense taste of the subtly caramelized orange sauce warming and enchanting the senses.
+Often found on upscale restaurant menus, this plated dessert is especially impressive when flambéed tableside.
+Tasting it is a true moment of indulgence, with the intense flavor of the subtly caramelized orange sauce warming and delighting the senses.

 traditional crepes suzette recipe